 True to my typical craft style, I did not measure or may anything using a ruler.
 So throw those rulers out the window and get creative with me!

-Using Martha’s thick patterning tape, I laid out the basic shape for my watercolor gem.
+Using Martha’s thicker patterning tape, I laid out the basic shape for my watercolor gem.

-Then, I used her thinner, stencil tape to create shapes within my gem.
+Then, I used a thinner, stencil tape to create shapes within my gem.
 Make sure to push on all edges to ensure a clean edge with your watercolor.

 Next, using orange, yellow, purple and fuchsia I filled in each small shape with a simple wet wash technique.

 After the paint had dried, I used a thin point pen to doodle some designs overtop the watercolor.
 I left some spaces blank to not make the painting too busy.

 Lastly, remove your tape and enjoy the crisp white lines.